poornalingam/PerformanceEngineeringService/K8S-Container-performance-monitoring.md

 #### Kubelet
 The Kubelet acts as a bridge between the Kubernetes master and the nodes.
 It manages the pods and containers running on a machine.
 Kubelet translates each pod into its constituent containers and fetches individual container usage statistics from cAdvisor.
 It then exposes the aggregated pod resource usage statistics via a REST API.

+#### Prometheus
+Prometheus is an open source telemetric observability to collect VM and container metrics.
+Its being explored to use in GCP environment.
+It has enhanced capability for custom alerting.

+Will discuss about it capabilities later.
+TBD.

+#### Telegraph
+Telegraph is an open source telemetric observability to collect VM and container metrics. its being explored to use in OpenStack environment.

+Will discuss about it capabilities later.
+TBD.

 ## Docker container monitoring
-Resource level monitoring can be collected using heapster.
-I still searching for a Kernel level metrics collection tool for performance observability.
-It need to collect data from the Linux kernel control groups and from the namespace of the container and expose them through a REST API.
-Need to assess the IOSP before choosing the agent.
+Resource level monitoring can be collected using heapster, Telegraph and Prometheus.
+Still in search of good Kernel level metrics collection tool for performance observability.
+It need to collect data from the Linux kernel control groups (cgroup) and from the namespace of the container and expose them through a REST API.
+Need to assess the IOSP and overload before choosing the agent.

-I see the combination of Vector and PCP collector agent are one of the possible options.
-Yet to be analyzed.
+Combination of Vector and PCP collector agent are one of the possible options for Kernel level analysis.
+Yet to be analyzed in detail.

 ## Container Performance analysis
 Playbooks TBD